-The remarkably good collapse of the pressure curves atop one another strongly suggests that anisotropic effects arising from uni-axial compression are not detected by the pressure sensors.
+The remarkably good collapse of the pressure curves atop one another strongly suggests that anisotropic effects arising from uniaxial compression are not detected by the pressure sensors.
 This isotropy may result from our geometry for which the aspect ratio is $L/W = 0.54$ and would probably not persist for large aspect ratios, i.e., $L/W >> 1$.

-This exponential pressure scaling for the first jamming cycle contradicts the predicted \cite{OSLN2003, HC2005, MSLB2007} power-law for $P$ across the jamming transition.
-This power-law scaling (approximately linear \cite{footnote}) is, however, recovered for subsequent jamming cycles as shown for the second jamming cycle in Fig.\ \ref{fig2}a where $\phi_c = 0.8113$ is determined by the point at which $P$ starts to rise.
+Although this exponential pressure scaling for the first loading cycle seems to contradict the predicted \cite{OSLN2003, HC2005, MSLB2007} power-law for $P$ across the jamming transition, as we will discuss below, it can be explained through a stress percolation mechanism.
+The predicted power-law scaling (approximately linear \footnote{The best fit of the data to the form $P \propto (\phi-\phi_c)^{\beta}$ yields $\beta = 1.1$, consistent with \cite{MSLB2007}}) is, however, recovered for subsequent jamming cycles as shown for the second jamming cycle in fig.\ \ref{fig4}a where $\phi_c = 0.8118$ is determined by the point at which $P$ starts to rise.